 Regardless if you like what President Trump has done or not, you would be naive to deny that his presidency has figuratively — and literally — built a wall through our country.
-Liberal neighbors hate conservative ones more now than ever before, and Republicans can’t scroll Facebook with reposting every single terrible joke at a Democrat’s expense.
+Liberal neighbors hate conservative ones now more than ever before, and Republicans can’t scroll Facebook without reposting every single terrible joke at a Democrat’s expense.
 That happened because Trump rallied his base with pointed rhetoric meant to fracture his opponents, which spilled over to both sides of the aisle.

 It would become a Barnum and Bailey’s Circus if Mark Cuban ran for president against Trump.

 President Trump on Mark Cuban Running for President

 “You have to show people how they can have an upside and how problems are solvable, but you can’t just say ‘the government will figure it out,’” Cuban told the Daily News.
 “You’ve got to get right to the heart of the matter and get to the details first.
 Sort of like a business plan.
 That way every voter can see them.”

 Cuban preached economic hope and running to show he’s not a traditional politician, just like Trump did when he won the 2016 Presidential Election.
 Cuban added that the Democratic Party is clearly divided, and he can see the potential opportunity to use his influence and wealth to make a run at the White House.